google/fhir-data-pipes/pipelines/controller-cli/README.md

 declared in the `requirements-dev.txt` file _(i.e. using `pip install -r requirements-dev.txt` in the root folder's `venv`)_.

 Ensure you have activated your venv.
-You can then run the formatter and sorter by changing directory to the `controller-cli` folder and running:
+You can then run the formatter and linter by changing directory to the `controller-cli` folder and running:

 ```sh